microsoft/MSLab/Scenarios/ADMPWD.E/readme.md

 ````

-Next step would be to install PDS service to ADMPWD-E server and also installe management tools into Management machine.
+Next step would be to install Password Decryption Server (PDS) service to ADMPWD-E server and also install management tools into Management machine.

 ````PowerShell
 $ADMPWDServerName="ADMPWD-E"